Dialectical Behavior Therapy (DBT)

 My therapist suggested I do DBT.
 Does that mean I have Borderline Personality Disorder (BPD)?

 It makes sense that people think DBT is only for BPD.
 It was originally developed to treat BPD and most books and articles published regarding DBT are about treating BPD.
-But the truth is that DBT is helpful for folks with many other diagnoses too, including eating disorders, drug or alcohol problems, depression, and even pathological gambling.
-What all these disorders tend to have in common is that they stem from emotional dysregulation.
-Emotional dysregulation means that emotions are intense, seem uncontrollable, and can lead to impulsive behaviors that may relieve the distress temporarily, but create dissatisfaction with one’s life in the long run.
-DBT can help people feel less emotionally dysregulated.
+But the truth is that DBT is helpful for many other issues too, including eating disorders, drug or alcohol problems, relationship issues, anxiety or depression.
+These disorders tend to stem from emotional dysregulation, which provides

 What does “dialectical” mean?